 Weight gain does not help cellulite.
 The increase in fat makes the bumps and dimples more noticeable Interestingly, however, cellulite is not peculiar to overweight people.
 Skinny and physically fit women have been seen to have the condition.

 A sedentary (inactive) job or lifestyle could also contribute to the condition.
-The lack of activity reduces circulation which in turn reduces production of collagen (present in connective tissues and contributes to skin elasticity).
+The lack of activity reduces circulation which in turn reduces the production of collagen (present in connective tissues and contributes to skin elasticity).

 There are plenty of other theories out there about the causes of cellulite and the factors that contribute to it.
 Most of these theories are unproven.
 Some of them are; high-stress levels, smoking, certain medications, inadequate fluid intake, and poor diet.

 Getting rid of cellulite

 Up to 90% of women have cellulite.
 Many find it embarrassing.
 Some women with cellulite keep their bodies covered all day like Nuns, to avoid displaying the dimples and lumps on their skins.

 Exercises aim to reduce body weight and burn fat.
 It also boosts circulation.
 Weight loss may reduce the visibility of the lumps.
 However, it also occurs in physically fit women.

 Dieting is mainly done to lose body fat and keep fit.
 Its effect is somewhat similar to that of exercise.